Which insurers help clients keep protection plans in force when they are unable to work?

 The table below compares the maximum age to which waiver is offered by each insurer and the maximum age of expiry of the plan for both life protection and critical illness:

 *Guardian, Legal & General and LV= will offer waiver of premium for both Life and Critical Illness until the expiry of the policy.

-Not enforcing a maximum age for waiver, means clients are covered until they actually retire – and as such are unable to claim – or the end of the plan.
+Not enforcing a maximum age for waiver, means clients are covered until they actually retire (and as such are unable to claim as an own occupation definitions will generally be used) or the end of the plan.
 This can provide clients with the reassurance that their protection will remain in place for the term decided on, even if they are unable to pay premiums themselves due to injury or illness.

 If a client retires during the plan, the adviser should ensure that waiver is removed, and premiums are reduced accordingly.
 Not doing so will mean a client is paying for a benefit they cannot claim on.
 As the waiver is automatically included within the Guardian plan, clients will not be able to remove this and reduce the premium.